 Typically you should only need to wait around 24 hours for your render to dry before it can get wet.
 If you’re planning on rendering during the cold weather it may take a little bit longer for the render to dry out.
 In those situations, your render may have too much moisture stored inside of it from the colder weather conditions which could lead to additional damage caused by the dampness.
 Make sure that you’re able to keep the scratch coat dry before applying the brown coat in order to prepare it for when you want to apply the finishing coat to the render once completed.

 Worried about it raining a few days after you’re done rendering?
 You can add an additive called a Render Accelerator to the render mix to make it dry faster.
 It will help form a protective layer over the topcoat that will protect it from any weather conditions that may harm the render.
 This can be very useful during certain times of the year, especially winter, when there is an increased chance of rain or snow occurring in your area.
+It is also a great idea to make sure you have waterproof tarps handy in case an unexpected shower comes in.

 We hope you found this article useful, please let us know in the comments what kind of projects you have been up to!
 If you enjoyed this blog, check out some of our other articles such as ‘Can I use an Angle Grinder to Level Concrete‘ or ‘Your Guide to Insulating your Garage’